-Top Ten Kim Novak Films
+Top 10 Kim Novak Films

-3. The Man With the Golden Arm
+- The Man With The Golden Arm

-4. Kiss Me, Stupid
+- Kiss Me, Stupid

-5. Pal Joey
+- Pal Joey

-6. Bell Book and Candle
+- Bell Book and Candle

-8. The Amorous Adventures of Moll Flanders
+- The Amorous Adventures of Moll Flanders

-9. Strangers When We Meet
+- Strangers When We Meet

-10. The Eddy Duchin Story
+- The Eddy Duchin Story

-1. “VERTIGO” (1958)
+1. Vertigo (1958)

 Widely considered Hitchcock’s masterpiece and voted the 9th greatest film of all time in the American Film Institute’s most recent top 100 list, this haunting psychological drama will stay with you long after the credits roll.
 The film centers around John “Scotty” Ferguson (played by James Stewart), a former police detective who has given up his badge after a near-death experience left him with severe acrophobia (the fear of heights).
 But, Scotty is given one last chance at detective work when an old friend asks him to find out why his wife, Madeleine (Kim), has been acting so erratic lately.
 Scotty agrees to follow her, but is reluctant to accept his friend’s unusual theory that Madeleine might be possessed.
 But, as Scotty witnesses Madeleine acting more and more strangely, his interest in her case begins to inch dangerously close to obsession.
 Vertigo is the film Kim is best remembered for and as the ghostly Madeleine, she seems almost untouchable in her beauty.
-The movie takes advantage of every aspect of Kim's film personae, from her cool sophisticated side to her vulnerable, down-to-earth qualities.
-Jimmy Stewart is, also, at his very best in this film, giving an uncharacteristically unnerving performance as the increasingly unstable, Scotty.
+The movie takes advantage of every aspect of Kim's film persona, from her cool sophisticated side to her vulnerable, down-to-earth qualities.
+Jimmy Stewart is, also, at his very best in this film, giving an uncharacteristically unnerving performance as the increasingly unstable Scotty.

-2. “PICNIC” (1955)
+2. Picnic (1955)